ouya/docs/forge_tv.md

-# Put Your Game on `Razer Cortex TV`
+# Put Your Game on `Razer Cortex`

 `OUYA Publishing` is in the process of testing games in the `OUYA Store` for compatibility on `Cortex`, Razer's appstore for `Forge TV`.

 Some games are perfectly functional, whereas other games may have issues with input, and other games may have cosmetic issues with button images.

-This document will help you put your game on `Razer Cortex TV` (the storefront for the Forge TV) by making your game `OUYA Everywhere` compliant.
+This document will help you put your game on `Razer Cortex` (the storefront for the Forge TV) by making your game `OUYA Everywhere` compliant.

 ## Table of Contents